 Miraculous things happen when almonds, dates, and dark chocolate come together!

 The secret’s in the dates.
 Have you ever made food with dates before?
 Or even eaten dates before?
 With their brown wrinkly exterior, they certainly don’t win any beauty contests.
 But they’re a miracle ingredient when you’re whipping up healthier treats.
 They’re called nature’s candy: naturally sweet with subtle caramel-like flavors.
 It hardly tastes like you’re eating a fruit!
-I make a ton of no-bake treats with them, one of my favorites (and reader favorites) being these chocolate truffle energy bites.
+I actually make a ton of no-bake treats with them.

 The trick to working with dates when you’re processing them is to soak them in warm water before starting.
 Why?
 They’re a little hard and dried out.
-Soaking them in warm water makes them extra soft and sticky– just the texture you need in order for the truffle ingredients to come together.
+Soaking them in warm water makes them extra soft and sticky—just the texture you need in order for the truffle ingredients to come together.
 Other ingredients you’ll need: almonds, seeds, cocoa powder, and vanilla extract.
 Nothing more, nothing less.
 Except for maybe a pinch of sea salt because salty chocolate is my weakness.
+Since there is no flour, these are a great option when it comes to gluten free dessert recipes, too!

 It’s all mixed together in a food processor.
 A blender works too, but shorter food processors are key.
 I currently have two that I use for recipes like this: my beloved food processor and the mighty Ninja.
 All the ingredients go in, pulse/process, then roll into balls.
 It’s that easy.